 “IBM is a formidable competitor,” Sculley said as he moved to Apple.
 “But so is Coca-Cola.”

-To persuade Sculley to leave his $500,000-per-year job at Pepsi, Apple agreed to pay him $1 million per year, with half coming in salary and half in the form of a bonus.
+To persuade Sculley to leave his $500,000-a-year job at Pepsi, Apple agreed to pay him $1 million per year, with half coming in salary and half in the form of a bonus.
 He also got a $1 million signing bonus, a $1 million golden parachute clause in his contract, 350,000 AAPL shares, and money to buy a house in California equivalent to his Connecticut home.

 At Apple, the idea was that he would run the company alongside Jobs, who served as chairman at the time.
 Jobs and Apple’s engineers would take care of the cutting-edge technology, while Sculley would use his marketing expertise to legitimize the company.